Mother searching for suspect after son shot and paralyzed

 "Maybe they think it's just another black boy who has just been gunned down in the streets, and it will handle itself," said Shomma Tolbert.
 "But this young man has a future.
 He has a family."

-Tolbert's son, William Allen, was shot four times in northwest Harris County while visiting his grandmother in the Inwood Groove apartments.
+Tolbert's son, William Allen, was shot four times in northwest Harris County while visiting his grandmother in the Inwood Grove apartments.

 Deputies charged 28-year-old Terry Jones with aggravated assault.
 He's still on the run.